Adaptive In-Context Learning with Large Language Models for Bundle Generation: Experiments and Results

 \subsubsection{Baselines}

-We compare DICL with seven SOTA methods. \textbf{Freq}~\cite{sun2022revisiting} is the frequent itemsets mining method. \textbf{BBPR}~\cite{pathak2017generating} is the greedy method with the predictions of BPRMF~\cite{rendle2012bpr}. \textbf{POG}~\cite{chen2019pog} is the Transformer-based encoder-decoder model to generate personalized outfits. \textbf{BYOB}~\cite{deng2021build} treats bundle generation as a combinatorial optimization problem with reinforcement learning. \textbf{T5}~\cite{raffel2020exploring} is a Transformer-based seq2seq model.
-We use the version with 220M parameters and fine-tune it with our training data. \textbf{Zero-shot} directly adopts ChatGPT to generate bundles and infer intents from user sessions. \textbf{Few-shot} exploits ChatGPT to perform the two tasks with few-shot examples. \textit{We do not compare with BUNT~\cite{he2022bundle}, Conna~\cite{wei2022towards} and BGGN~\cite{chang2021bundle}: BUNT requires explicit user queries, and the source codes of Conna and BGGN are not available.
+We compare our proposed AICL with seven baselines. \textbf{Freq}~\cite{sun2022revisiting} is the frequent itemsets mining method. \textbf{BBPR}~\cite{pathak2017generating} is the greedy method with the predictions of BPRMF~\cite{rendle2012bpr}. \textbf{POG}~\cite{chen2019pog} is the Transformer-based encoder-decoder model to generate personalized outfits. \textbf{BYOB}~\cite{deng2021build} treats bundle generation as a combinatorial optimization problem with reinforcement learning. \textbf{T5}~\cite{raffel2020exploring} is a Transformer-based seq2seq model.
+We use the version with 220M parameters and fine-tune it with our training data. \textbf{Zero-shot} directly adopts LLMs to generate bundles and infer intents from user sessions. \textbf{Few-shot} exploits LLMs to perform the two tasks with few-shot examples.
+Furthermore, for a comprehensive comparison, we consider different variants for Few-shot by changing the way of selecting few-shot examples, including (1) \textit{Few-shot-random} randomly selecting different examples for each test session as the demonstration; (2) \textit{Few-shot-fix} randomly selecting the same examples, and use them as demonstrations for all test sessions; and (3) \textit{Few-shot-top} using the nearest neighbor sessions (same as in AICL) for each test session as the demonstration.
+We empirically find that Few-shot-fix generally achieves the best performance among all variants.
+Thus, we report the results produced by Few-shot-fix in our study. \textit{It is noteworthy that we do not compare with BUNT~\cite{he2022bundle}, Conna~\cite{wei2022towards} and BGGN~\cite{chang2021bundle}.
+This is because BUNT requires explicit user queries, and the source codes of Conna and BGGN are not available.
 We failed to reproduce them without the model details.}